rgold5950/excel_findata_service/README.md

 # findata_service

-Example of a RESTful API service to query financial data
+Example of a RESTful API service to query financial data using FastAPI

+Checkout the walkthrough guide for a discussion on this service: [Walkthrough Guide](docs/walkthrough.md)

 ## Instructions to Run